-The school recently installed aas a teaching tool for students.
+The school recently installed a Captain Planet “Learning Garden” as a teaching tool for students.
 The program provides schools with strategies for building effective and long-lasting garden-based learning programs.
 Gardens provide a context for multidisciplinary learning, ranging from nutrition and science to social studies, math and language arts.

 Parking is kept to a minimum, encouraging occupants to use alternative methods of transportation and to park on the street when driving is necessary.
 No new parking has been created since The Museum School moved to the campus.
 The City of Avondale Estates provided a gate into the city’s park, adjacent to the campus, allowing students to walk or bike to school.